cheziman/My_Projects/Product_Range_Analysis/README.md

 [click here to open the notebook using nbviewer (recommended)](https://nbviewer.org/github/cheziman/My_Projects/blob/main/Product_Range_Analysis/product_range_CheziM_p100.ipynb)

 # Description
-This project is part of a final project to the Practicum100 Data analysis course by Yandex.
+This project is a product range analysis of a large ECommerce service, it is the main part of the final project to the Practicum100 Data analysis program by Yandex.
-The project is about product range analysis of a large ECommerce service.
-The goal is to perform a prodocut range analysis on the data following the decompostion (listed in the notebook).
+The goal is to perform a freestyle prodocut range analysis on the data.

 ## Some of the methods used in the project
 - Statistical testing (Mann Whitney in this case).